 1. To reduce their child support obligation while delivering,

 2. A final attack on their former spouse.
 Angry over anything resembling less than full control, these emotionally stunted Anthony Morelli types spew hatred incessantly on blogs as well and websites around the nation.

-In ten years Familylawcourts.com has never voiced opposition to a single fathers rights group.
+In thirteen years Familylawcourts.com has never voiced opposition to a single fathers rights group.
 (The murder rate speaks for itself).
 That changed after some vocal members of fathers rights groups voiced support of mass murderer Scott Dekraai, after Dekraai, who had primary custody, murdered eight people when his request for total control was rejected.
 Shortly after that, attorney Sam Friedlander murdered his entire family.
 Enough.

 Left unaddressed, the predictable end result of openly misogynistic fathers rights groups, will be a generation of mass-produced emotionally stunted adults who fully believe women are disposable.
 Exactly why a heroic male father figure is needed.

 Historically, fathers rights groups have spent enormous amounts of

 time and energy expressing extreme anger over child support, instead of